DataDog/hiring-engineers/answers.md

 # Set the host's tags (optional)
 tags: mytag:newhost, env:prod, role:database
 ```

+## Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

+I chose to integrate MongoDB with my Datadog agent.

 ![alt text](https://raw.githubusercontent.com/mjmanney/hiring-engineers/solutions-engineer/images/hostmap.PNG "Host Map with custom tags")

 ## Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

 datadog-agent/checks.d/my_metric.py
 ``` python
 #import dd AgentCheck